Bubble-OS/bubbleos/README.md

 Please note that this is not an operating system, but a shell.

-## Install
+## Installation

-There is no installer, but just an executable.
-You can also download the zip file and add the `index.js` to your PATH.
+There is no installer, but just a portable executable.
+You can also download the `zip` file and add the `index.js` to your `PATH`.

 ### Executable

 For the portable executable, go the the [Releases](https://github.com/Bubble-OS/bubbleos/releases) page and download the file for your respective operating system (Windows, macOS, Linux).

-Run the executable and it should open in a terminal-like window.
+Runing the executable should open it in a terminal-like window.
 You can also run this through command prompt (Windows), or the terminal (Mac/Linux), or other command prompt-like apps (e.g. PowerShell).

 ### `PATH` Installer <sup>(\*Recommended for advanced users only)</sup>